Aliases for GDF6 Gene

 Previous GeneCards Identifiers for GDF6 Gene

 This gene encodes a secreted ligand of the TGF-beta (transforming growth factor-beta) superfamily of proteins.
 Ligands of this family bind various TGF-beta receptors leading to recruitment and activation of SMAD family transcription factors that regulate gene expression.
 The encoded preproprotein is proteolytically processed to generate each subunit of the disulfide-linked homodimer.
 This protein is required for normal formation of some bones and joints in the limbs, skull, and axial skeleton.
 Mutations in this gene are associated with Klippel-Feil syndrome, microphthalmia, and Leber congenital amaurosis. [provided by RefSeq, Sep 2016]

 GeneCards Summary for GDF6 Gene

 GDF6 (Growth Differentiation Factor 6) is a Protein Coding gene.
-Diseases associated with GDF6 include Microphthalmia, Isolated 4 and Klippel-Feil Syndrome 1, Autosomal Dominant.
-Among its related pathways are GPCR Pathway and Phospholipase-C Pathway.
-GO annotations related to this gene include protein homodimerization activity and growth factor activity.
+Diseases associated with GDF6 include Leber Congenital Amaurosis 17 and Microphthalmia, Isolated 4.
+Among its related pathways are ERK Signaling and TGF-Beta Pathway.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and growth factor activity.
 An important paralog of this gene is GDF7.